johngreenfield/catalyst/README.md

 2.  **Configure Your API Key**

     To use the application, you must provide your own Google Gemini API key.
+You can obtain a free key from [Google AI Studio](https://aistudio.google.com/).

     - Inside the `api/` directory, create a new file named `config.php`.
     - Copy and paste the following code into `config.php`, replacing `'YOUR_GEMINI_API_KEY'` with your actual key: